vlucas/phpdotenv/README.md

 $s3_bucket = $_SERVER['S3_BUCKET'];
 ```

 ### Putenv and Getenv

-As of V5, we have disabled writing using `putenv` and reading from `getenv` by
-default, but this can still be used if you would like.
+Using `getenv()` and `putenv()` is strongly discurraged due to the fact that
+these functions are not thread safe, however it is still possible to instruct
+PHP dotenv to use these functions.
 Instead of calling
 `Dotenv::createImmutable`, one can call `Dotenv::createUnsafeImmutable`, which
 will add the `PutenvAdapter` behind the scenes.
 Your environment variables will
 now be available using the `getenv` method, as well as the super-globals: